TISUnion/Carpet-TIS-Addition/website/docs/rules.md

 Activator / Powered rail on a lapis ore simulates an update suppressor

-Right before a powered activator / powered rail on a lapis ore sets its powered state to false, throw the given JVM throwable
+Throw the given JVM throwable right before a powered activator / powered rail on a lapis ore sets its powered state to false

 `false`: rule disabled; `true`: rule enable and use `StackOverflowError`; others: feature enable and use given throwable